 The denominator problem.
 Acceptance rates can be misleading when you don't know who's applying.
 A 9% acceptance rate at HBS 2+2 means one thing if the applicant pool is highly self-selected (only very strong candidates apply) and a different thing if the program gets thousands of unqualified applicants.
 Deferred programs generally have more self-selected pools than you'd expect, which makes raw acceptance rates more meaningful than in some other contexts.

 The cohort size effect.
 Yale Silver Scholars admits 15–20 students per year.
 At that scale, a small change in admit numbers produces a large swing in the calculated acceptance rate.
-A 5% rate that sounds low might represent 15 admits from 300 applicants — a pool significantly smaller than HBS 2+2, which accepts roughly 80–90 students from ~1,000+ applicants.
+An estimated 5% rate that sounds low might represent 15 admits from 300 applicants, a pool significantly smaller than HBS 2+2, which committed roughly 131 students from ~1,463 applicants in the 2025 cycle.

 What acceptance rates don't tell you about fit.
 Berkeley Haas has one of the highest acceptance rates in the group at ~13% and is still a genuinely competitive, career-launching program with a strong Bay Area tech and VC alumni network.
 Indiana Kelley has one of the lowest barriers and is the only major program with a July 1 deadline.
 "Higher acceptance rate" doesn't mean weaker program for your career path.

-How to Use This Data to Build a School List
+How Should You Use This Data to Build a School List?

 The right school list balances ambition with realistic probability.
 A few principles: